 Parrots may be interested in drinking coffee if they enjoy its smell.
 Worryingly, all it takes is one small sip of coffee to make your parrot feel unwell.

-Parrots shouldn’ drink coffee as it contains caffeine.
-Caffeine contains methylated xanthine, which is a stimulant.
-Your parrot is at risk of seizures, heart problems, hyperactivity, and dehydration.
+Parrots shouldn’t drink coffee because it contains caffeine, and caffeine contains methylated xanthine, which is a stimulant.
+A parrot is at risk of seizures, heart problems, hyperactivity, and dehydration.

-Even decaffeinated coffee contains a small amount of caffeine.
+Even decaffeinated coffee contains 3% of the caffeine of regular coffee.

 Do Parrots Like Coffee?

 Some parrots like coffee, but it depends on their taste preferences.
 Birds will try anything once, even if they don’t enjoy the taste.
 Though, one sip is all it takes for coffee to cause sickness.

 Coffee has a strong and distinctive smell, which puts most parrots off going near it.
-As coffee is so different from anything in a parrot’s natural diet, it’s unlikely to regard it as something it can consume.
+As coffee differs from anything in a parrot’s natural diet, it’s unlikely to regard it as something it can consume.

 However, parrots that enjoy milk are drawn to lattes and milky coffees, as the creaminess of the milk lessens the coffee smell and flavor.

 If your parrot seems interested in your cup of coffee, never offer it a taste.

 Is Coffee Bad For Parrots?

-As mentioned, caffeine belongs to methylated xanthine, which is a class of alkaloids.
+As mentioned, caffeine contains methylated xanthine, a class of alkaloids.
 They stimulate the central nervous system and the heart, causing them to malfunction.
 Even a few sips can be lethal.

-As described by VCA Hospitals, seizures are sometimes caused by toxic events.
-Caffeine is a common trigger.
+As described by VCA Hospitals, seizures are sometimes caused by toxic events, and caffeine is a common trigger.
 As the toxicity progresses, the parrot’s episodes become worse and more frequent.

-When a parrot has a seizure, it will begin with a period of altered behavior called the aura phase.
+When a parrot has a seizure, it’ll begin with a period of altered behavior.